newtoncw/tdbus/README.md

 ## License ##

 Licenced under the GPL-3.0 License.
-If you make any use of this code for academic purpose, you must cite the papers.
+If you make any use of this code for academic purpose, you must cite the paper.